North Carolina feeling effects from nationwide liquor shortage

 CHARLOTTE, N.C.
-(FOX 46) – If you’ve been looking for Tito’s or tequila in North Carolina, you may have noticed that some liquor stores shelves are a little skimpy.
+(FOX 46 CHARLOTTE) – If you’ve been looking for Tito’s or tequila in North Carolina, you may have noticed that some liquor stores shelves are a little skimpy.

 Many stores are experiencing a nationwide shortage of liquor.

-But Drew Podrebarac, the owner of Southern Spirits, says across the border in South Carolina, currently, they’re fully stocked.
+But Drew Podrebarac, the owner of Southern Spirits, said across the border in South Carolina, currently, they’re fully stocked.

 “Definitely in North Carolina, just because the way they do their liquor, I know they’ve had tons of problems but that’s part of the reason that they come to South Carolina to buy the liquor,” said Podrebarac.